Dreaming of growing your own pumpkins for Halloween and Thanksgiving? Find out exactly when to plant pumpkins for the perfect fall harvest!

 Not only is it just a cool variety of heirloom organic pumpkin, but it also gets large enough for carving, but can still be used as a pie pumpkin!

-Wondering what to do with all those pumpkin guts?
+Wondering what to do with all those pumpkin seeds and pulp?
 There are a few options!

-1. Dry the seeds and eat them yourself.
-And give the rest of the guts to the chickens.
+1. Roast the seeds and eat them yourself.
+I use the same instructions for roasting zucchini seeds for roasting pumpkin seeds.
+After you’ve harvested the seeds, give the rest of the guts to the chickens.

 2. Dry the seeds and give a handful every few days, or once a week, to the chickens.
 They are anti-parasitic and loved by chickens!
 (Still give the chickens the guts fresh!)